deepdrive/deepdrive/docs/tutorial/leaderboard/leaderboard.md

 <hr>

 Now we'll add a `bot.json` under `bots/YOUR-GITHUB-USERNAME/forward-agent`.
-GitHub will create the directories for you if you  paste `bots/<YOUR-GITHUB-NAME>/forward-agent/bot.json` replacing `YOUR-GITHUB-NAME` with your GitHub username *before* you paste into the input box.
+GitHub will create the directories for you if you  paste `bots/<YOUR-GITHUB-NAME>/forward-agent/bot.json` replacing `YOUR-GITHUB-NAME` with your GitHub username *before* you paste into the input box or hit back space to change the directories you pasted.

 <hr>